 We are also interested in, and buy

-/ sell and deal in small table top coffee grinders or
+and sell small table top coffee grinders or

 mills as well as wall mount coffee grinders.
 I

 have another page under the Americana Heading to cover

 interested in buying both toy and salesman samples of stoves, washers, and

 is such a huge difference in values between the two that it is oftentimes difficult